legendarycode3/decentralized-stablecoin/README.md

       Health Factor Is Calculated
                 │
                 ▼
-  If Health Factor Is Safe,
+  If Health Factor Is Safe, DSC Is Minted
 ```